apache/airflow/docs/apache-airflow-providers-apache-kafka/connections/kafka.rst

 Configuring the Connection
 --------------------------

-Connections are configured as a json serializable string within the provided field.
-A full list of parameters are described in the Confluent Kafka python library <https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md>.
+Connections are configured as a json serializable string within provided to the ``extra`` field.
+A full list of parameters are described in the `Confluent Kafka python library <https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md>`_.

+If you are defining the Airflow connection from the Airflow UI, the ``extra`` field will be renamed to ``Config Dict``.

 Most operators and hooks will check that at the minimum ``bootstrap.servers`` key exists and has a value set to be valid.